 1. Proper diagnosis of the TMD through thorough clinical examination and if indicated, imaging and laboratory investigations.

-Figure 1 (A and B) are diagnostic decision trees which serve as helpful flow charts during TMD diagnosis [available from the INFORM website].
+The two diagrams below are diagnostic decision trees which serve as helpful flow charts during TMD:

 Diagnostic challenge of TMD’s: